-A comprehensive study of horse show organization and management, with particular emphasis on accounting, insurance, labor management, marketing and advertising.
-Emphasizes adequate planning and preparation for success.
+This course provides a comprehensive study of horse show organization and management, with particular emphasis on finance, insurance, labor management, marketing and advertising.
+Emphasis is placed on adequate planning and preparations for success.
+Students take full responsibility for the planning and execution of an equestrian event hosted at the Equine Center.